 Hoover's victory and reputation stimulated great hopes, causing Hoover concern that the nation was seeing him as too much of a superman.
 The year 1928 ended with the stock market industrial average up 48 percent for the year.
-After Hoover took office in March he continued what had been his criticism of excessive speculation and excessive use of borrowed money in buying stocks.
-Hoover remained an economic conservative insofar as he believed that little government intervention in the economy was necessary in peacetime, but he believed that too much money was being put into unproductive speculation rather than into productive investment.
+As described on the previous page, economic dislocation, the relation between the ability to produce and the ability to consume was being ignored.
+So too was a speculation bubble.
+There was one aspect of the problem that Hoover did see: after he took office in March he continued what had been his criticism of excessive speculation and excessive use of borrowed money in buying stocks.
+He remained an economic conservative insofar as he believed that little government intervention in the economy was necessary during peacetime, but he believed that too much money was being put into unproductive speculation.

-After taking office on March 4, 1929, Hoover expressed concern about economic instability abroad, and he was concerned, too, about weakness in banking.
+After taking office on March 4, 1929, Hoover expressed concern about economic instability abroad, and he was concerned, too, about weakness or a lack of soundness in banking.
 He called on Congress to examine the banking structure and to recommend legislation.
 Congress ignored his request.
 Then he asked Congress to pass legislation that would require every commercial bank to join the Federal Reserve System and require banks to submit to inspections.
-And Congress also ignored these requests also.
+Congress ignored these requests.

 Everybody with an extra dollar was investing in stocks, from the wealthy to the postman and the corner grocer.
 They believed that the United States was onto something good and that the boom would go on uninterrupted.
-Shrewder investors saw that the ratio between the earnings of the popular growth companies and the price of their stock remained reasonable, and they remained invested in stocks, hoping for at least a reasonable climb in stock values.
+There were investors who saw as reasonable the prices of stocks in relation to the earnings of the popular US companies.
 Among them were the British economist John Maynard Keynes and also Winston Churchill.
-But there was not a good amount of money stored away elsewhere that was available for bidding the prices of stocks higher and higher as some people now investing hoped would happen.
+But there was not a good amount of money available for bidding the prices of stocks higher and higher as some people were now investing were hoping would happen.

-In August the U.S. economy went into decline, production falling at a annual rate of 20 percent and personal income for the month was down at an annual rate of 5 percent.
+In August the US economy went into decline.
+Business had the good sense to slow production to meet the fact that buying was in decline.
+Production was falling at an annual rate of 20 percent and personal income for that August was down at an annual rate of 5 percent.
 Also in August came news from Britain that scared some investors in the United States.
 Talk had arisen of Britain raising its interest rates to stem its outflow of gold – the gold supply in Britain having become uncomfortably low, threatening British currency, which was pegged to gold.
-This, some believed, would attract money out of the U.S. stock market and back to Britain.
-And in August, the Federal Reserve Bank of New York increased its discount rate from 5 to 6 percent to restrict lending.
+This, some believed, would attract money out of the US stock market and back to Britain.
+In August, the Federal Reserve Bank of New York increased its discount rate from 5 to 6 percent to restrict lending.
 The Dow Jones Industrial Average continued to rise, reaching a new high on September 3, at 381.2.
 But later in the month stock prices leveled and began a moderate decline.